 Over the last four years, I have pedaled, mostly alone, 45000 miles across 5 continents.
 It has been the best of times and the worst of times.
 The thrill of new experiences was tempered by numbing boredom and loneliness.
-The challenge of solo travel fought my lazy streak dreaming of sofas and cappuccinos.
-Third World slums terrified me then surprised me with gestures of welcome; I learned that everyone on earth laughs at something funny.
-Being totally fit, riding hard but comfortably over 4500m Andean passes with all your worldly possessions in a few small bags, no deadline to make and no persistent phone demanding your attention: the vast freedom of a long adventure and the privilege of time and space to evaluate what is and what is not really important in life are the things I appreciate most from my adventure.
+The challenge of solo travel fought my lazy streak of dreaming of sofas and cappuccinos.
+Third World slums terrified me and then surprised me with gestures of welcome; I learned that everyone on earth laughs at something funny.
+Being totally fit, riding hard but comfortably over 4500m Andean passes with all your worldly possessions in a few small bags, no deadline to make, and no persistent phone demanding your attention: the vast freedom of a long adventure and the privilege of time and space to evaluate what is and what is not really important in life are the things I appreciate most from my adventure.
 I never thought when I began my ride that I would actually succeed.
 The essence for me was not whether I succeeded in the end.
 It was that I turned a dusty daydream into a reality and reaped the rewards from taking time out from our hectic 21st Century whirlwind to smell the roses, smell the coffee, smell the stinking industrial wastelands, smell our amazing world.
-In our era of email and Chinese takeaways we glibly say that the world is a small place.
-That is nonsense: the world is enormous; certainly too big for a single lifetime.
+In our era of email and Chinese takeaways, we glibly say that the world is a small place.
+That is nonsense: The world is enormous; certainly too big for a single lifetime.

 I am fortunate that I took the chance to see a small part of it.
 With the journey done and only the memories remaining, I can also appreciate that ‘the end of all our exploring is to arrive where we started, and to know the place for the first time.’